 - deciding not to accept treatment in a service which is too far away

-There may be some limits, such as if a service only exists in certain areas, or if you live somewhere rural.
+There may be some limits, such as if a service only exists in certain areas.
 But your health care team should try to offer you a choice whenever they can, and work with you to find a suitable location for your treatment.

 When you receive treatment